eth-cscs/DLA-Future/misc/matrix_distribution.md

 - `LocalTileSize`: the size of a local matrix in tiles.
 - `TileElementSize`: the size of a tile in elements.

+Warning: 1D indices and sizes have all the same type.

 ## Index manipulation

 Utilities exist to tranform global indices to local indices and viceversa.